 Is this their slick marketing again, or do they really believe their own bullshit?
 Cloudflare integration is easily explainable not by a dubious privacy or security gain, but by the fact that it's another head of the hydra - providing a unique central point for much of the Internet's traffic, allowing undetectable mass collection of plaintext passwords, private messages, etc. And Mozilla aims to increase its influence by redirecting Firefox's traffic to them.

 A few months ago (maybe at the end of 2022, or beginning of 2023), many of Mozilla's subdomains such as foundation.mozilla.org, hacks.mozilla.org and blog.mozilla.org became CFed.
 Annoyingly, this means I cannot MozArchive their blogposts directly or even read them by RSS.
 Either way, with this, all of Mozilla's alleged principles (such as freedom, openness, privacy, security) went out the window.
 Openness is killed because CF blocks anything non-mainstream.
 Security - because it does MitM.
 Freedom - because it can censor or modify sites.
 And privacy because it does data collection.
 Hey, we always knew Mozilla doesn't care - but now it's literally in your face.
 Remember when I told you Mozilla was a bridge?
 Now we have another proof.
 It's the model head of the Hydra, designed to lure you in and throw you towards the other heads that ultimately eat you.
 Now the process became more automatic - with no sign-ups, downloads or anything like that.
-They simply throw their users right inside the abuse train anytime they read a Mozilla page.
+They simply throw their users right inside the abuse train anytime they stumble upon a Mozilla page.
 Oh, and this makes the deprecation of HTTP or old TLS versions take on an entirely different meaning.
 It wasn't ever about security, just control; since by whoring themselves to CF here, they are entirely killing SSL - yet it doesn't bother them at all.

 If you knew nothing about the situation, you'd assume that Google is the bad, spying guy and Mozilla is your privacy-loving antidote.
 There are several other places where Mozilla seems to oppose them, like in this anti-Google piece (archive) (MozArchive), or another one (archive) (MozArchive).
 Have some quotes from the first article: